Server you are connected is using security certificate [Error Fixed]

 Internet Security Warning Message

-2. Then, click on “Issued to Name” and make sure that the name there is the same as the name of the mail server.
+2. Click on “Issued to Name” and make sure that the name there is the same as the name of the mail server.

 3. If it is not, change it and then try connecting again.
-Hopefully, it is going to fix your issue.
+Hopefully, it will fix your issue.

 It is important to note that this might not work if the certificate has multiple names.
-In such a scenario, you need to try different names that are available and see if any among them works out.
-In case they don’t, you should contact your ISP regarding any changes made in their DNS and ask for further assistance.
+In such a scenario, you need to try different names available and see if any work out.
+If they don’t, you should contact your ISP regarding any changes made in their DNS and ask for further assistance.

-Solution 2: Use domain of your hosting company as mail server (if using a shared web hosting)
+Solution 2: Use Domain of Your Hosting Company as Mail Server (if using shared web hosting)

-Since, on shared web hosting, the web hosting company is hosting many mail servers of many domains and all of them point to the same address given that the mail server’s address is same.
-Furthermore, these web hosting companies can’t renew SSL for each domain as it’s very expensive so they do it only for their own domain name.
-Thus, at such times, there come certificate issues due to which you can’t connect to your mail server by using your own domain name and you get an SSL certificate warning.
+On shared web hosting, the web hosting company is hosting many mail servers of many domains, and all of them point to the same address.
+These web hosting companies can’t renew SSL for each domain as it’s very expensive, so they do it only for their domain name.
+Thus, there are certificate issues due to which you can’t connect to your mail server by using your domain name, resulting in an SSL certificate warning.

 Therefore, it’s recommended to use the domain name of your hosting as your mail server: